 - Speak a language understandable to the donor:

-Understand that your jargons might impress the donor once, but use of jargons and heavy terms in routine communication will make the donor just glance through your communication material, or maybe not even that!
+Understand that your jargons might impress the donor once, but the use of jargons and heavy terms in routine communication will make the donor just glance through your communication material, or maybe not even that!
 Use a language that is understandable for the donors, to make them feel a part of the ‘family’.
 Send them the information they want to hear, not what you want to share.

 - Share stories: